-10. Transportation accidents are the biggest cause of workplace injuries.
+10. Transportation accidents were the biggest cause of workplace injuries in 2020.

-According to the latest available OSHA safety statistics, the number of violence victims or other inflicted injuries by persons or animals was 841 in 2019.
+According to the latest available OSHA safety statistics, the number of violence victims or other inflicted injuries by persons or animals was 705 in 2020.
 These include cases such as suicides and homicides.
-Ninety-nine people were victims of fires or explosions in the workplace, while 880 died because of a fall, slip, or trip.
-The number of falls, slips, and trips is 11% higher than in 2018.
+About 71 people were victims of fires or explosions in the workplace, while 805 died because of a fall, slip, or trip.

 11. People belonging to the age group, 55-64 years old, suffered the most.

 Diving deeper into the data, we can see that not all age groups were equally affected by a fatal workplace injury.
-For example, some workplace accident statistics demonstrate that people between 55 and 64 years of age were fatally hurt in 1,212 cases.
-This accounts for 38% of all fatal work-related injuries in 2019.
-This number is 8% higher than in 2018.
+For example, some workplace accident statistics demonstrate that people between 55 and 64 years of age were fatally hurt in 1,051 cases in 2020.

-12. White people accounted for over 61% of people affected by a workplace injury.
+12. White people accounted for 60% of people affected by a workplace injury.

-According to the latest data available on workplace death statistics, white (non-Hispanic) people accounted for 61% (3,297) of fatal workplace injuries.
-This number is followed by Hispanic people who have been facing a rise in numbers in 2019.
-The newest stats suggest that Hispanic people make up 20% of fatal workplace injuries.
+According to the latest data available on workplace death statistics, white (non-Hispanic) people accounted for 60% (2,898) of fatal workplace injuries.
+This number is followed by Hispanic people.
+The newest stats suggest that Hispanic people made up 22.5% of fatal workplace injuries.

 African-American workers, Asian workers, other races or the ones not reported, American Indian workers, and Alaskan Native workers, were less affected than the previously mentioned groups.
 Least affected by a fatal workplace injury were people of multiple races and workers who are Native Hawaiian or Pacific Highlanders.